Contact Us

 The Supreme Court’s decision does not bring tariff policy to an end; rather, it redirects the legal basis upon which such measures may be implemented.

 Section 122 of the Trade Act of 1974 is widely viewed as a potential short-term mechanism.
-It expressly authorises the President to impose temporary import surcharges to address serious balance-of-payments concerns.
+It expressly authorizes the President to impose temporary import surcharges to address serious balance-of-payments concerns.
 Key features include:

-• Tariffs of up to 15 percent ad valorem
+- Tariffs of up to 15 percent ad valorem

-• A maximum duration of 150 days
+- A maximum duration of 150 days

-• Any extension requiring an Act of Congress
+- Any extension requiring an Act of Congress

-• No investigation required prior to imposition
+- No investigation required prior to imposition

-Because Section 122 explicitly authorises the imposition of duties and includes defined statutory limits, it provides clear legal authority for temporary action.
+Because Section 122 explicitly authorizes the imposition of duties and includes defined statutory limits, it provides clear legal authority for temporary action.
 It may therefore function as an interim measure while longer-term options are considered.

 Section 301 of the Trade Act of 1974 provides authority for country-specific tariffs following investigation and determination of unfair trade practices by the Office of the U.S. Trade Representative.
 Although the process is more procedurally intensive and slower to implement, measures adopted under Section 301 may remain in place for extended periods once established.
 Section 122 or other tools could serve as a transitional mechanism while Section 301 investigations proceed.

-Section 232 of the Trade Expansion Act of 1962 authorises tariffs based on national security determinations by the Department of Commerce.
+Section 232 of the Trade Expansion Act of 1962 authorizes tariffs based on national security determinations by the Department of Commerce.
 While narrower in scope than the previously invoked emergency authority, Section 232 has undergone extensive judicial review and remains an established statutory framework for sector-specific measures, including steel, aluminium, and automotive products.

 While the Court’s ruling limits the use of IEEPA as a source of tariff authority, established trade statutes continue to provide structured and legally defined pathways for tariff implementation.